BrainSpate Logo

 A well-structured product catalog makes it easier for customers to explore and purchase items from your Shopify store.
 By organizing products into collections and categories, you create an easy shopping experience.
 This helps customers find exactly what they need.

 This guide walks through everything from basic questions like “What is a Shopify catalog?” to advanced customer‑specific and B2B catalogs.
-This guide will walk you through the process of adding a catalog for your customers on Shopify.
+Get the complete process of adding a catalog for your customers on Shopify in this article.

 While maintaining variable products for your catalog preparation, it is beneficial to receive professional guidance either during the process or before you begin.
 Let’s start!